HotPocketHPE/mhguide/mhguide.md

 ## Elemental Damage

+> Elemental Damage = Player Element * Elemental Hitzone

 Elemental damage works similarly to Raw damage, with one big exception.

-> Elemental Damage = Player Element * Elemental Hitzone

 Elemental damage **ignores your move's motion value!** Even a weak attack like the Longsword poke does just as much elemental damage as the Hammer's golf swing!

-It follows that only the speed and number of hits matter.
-Fast weapons like Sword and Shield and Dual Blades thus excel at dealing elemental damage, while slow weapons like Greatsword and Hammer struggle.
+Fast weapons like Sword and Shield and Dual Blades thus excel at dealing elemental damage, so for those weapons, take advantage of elemental weaknesses if you can!

-Fast weapons can deal a lot more damage with the proper element setup, so pay attention to it if you are using those weapons!
-Slow weapons should mostly ignore element, while medium speed weapons can use it if they wish.
+Slow weapons like Greatsword and Hammer deal low elemental damage, so they can mostly ignore it.
+Medium speed weapons, such as Longsword, can use it if they wish.

-## Player Element
+### Player Element

-Like Player Damage, this will come from your weapon and gear.
+Like Player Damage, this will come from your weapon and armor skills.
 Skills such as Element Attack Up or \[specific element\] Attack +1/+2/+3 will boost your element.

 For Blademasters, higher Sharpness levels boosts your element.

 Bowguns do not have intrinsic element!
 Instead, some bowguns shoot elemental shots.
-The amount of element dealt will scale with your raw damage, so balance your bowgun's damage with its ammo capabilities.
+The amount of element dealt will scale with your raw, so balance your bowgun's damage with its ammo capabilities.

-## Elemental Hitzones
+### Elemental Hitzones

 This also works similarly to raw hitzones, with a few differences.

-Bad raw hitzones are often good elemental hitzones, while good raw hitzones can be either good or bad elemental hitzones.
+Bad raw hitzones are often good elemental hitzones, while good raw hitzones can be either good or bad elemental hitzones, depending on the monster.
+If you need to break a hard part, element can be very effective.

 Unlike raw damage, most monsters are particularly weak to a certain element.
 Usually, you can either guess what the monster's weakness would be (such as Rathalos and water), or look at the resistances on the monster's armor.

 Unfortunately, beyond these generalizations, elemental hitzones are very difficult to guess in-game, so looking them up is highly recommended.